OjasGeet/Internship_Gurucul/README.md

 ## Tests
-### Many tests have been configured in `TestCases` class to ensure proper working of the request methods.
+### Many tests have been configured in `TestCases` class with Junit and WireMock to ensure proper working of the request methods.
 The tests included are:
 - **GET success:** This test asserts the status code after execution of the request.
 - **GET success with Query Parameters:** This asserts the status code after execution of the request.